wasabigeek/blog/content/blog/overspecifying-tests-the-employee-report-kata/index.md

 ---
 title: Overspecifying Tests - the Employee Report Kata
 date: "2022-06-22"
-description: "Overspecification is when a test unintentionally (or intentionally) tests more than it should.
+description: "Overspecification is when a test unintentionally tests more than it should.
 Why is this bad?
 Let's walk through a short kata that brings this to life."
-published: false
+published: true
 tags: ["katas", "testing"]
 ---
 I paired recently with [@andyw8](https://twitter.com/andyw8) on the [Employee Report kata](https://codingdojo.org/kata/Employee-Report/), which illustrates how tests become more difficult to maintain if they are "overspecified".
 For such an unassuming kata, we found a lot to discuss and ponder about.
 I found his refactoring particularly interesting and wanted to share it.